 I’ve tested my recipe for a lemon drizzle cake four times, and slight adjustments have made it better every time.
 Lemon drizzle cake is my family’s favourite cake, so I’m motivated to discover the best flavour and quantity for us.

 My lemon cake is getting simpler

 I believe that baking a lemon drizzle cake has to be easy and straightforward because it is a weekend treat at home.
 Mine has become simpler and simpler.
 It looks ordinary, but we love the lemony sponge and natural flavour.
-I would like to share this recipe with you, in case you might prefer a cake using less butter.

 Here’s what to do.

 - zest of 2 lemons, grated

 - 165g self-raising flour (if you use plain flour, add 2 teaspoons baking powder)

 - Preheat the oven to 180°C (160°C fan/350°F).
 Grease and line a loaf tin.

 - Using a whisk (hand or electric), cream the butter and sugar until pale and fluffy.